architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 > `createLambdaJSON({ inventory, src })`

-Available in the [`@architect/package`](https://npmjs.com/package/@architect/package) module, this method can be leveraged inside a plugin's [`package`](#package) method in order to easily and consistently define CloudFormation JSON representing Lambdas created by the plugin.
+Available in the [`@architect/package`](https://npmjs.com/package/@architect/package) module (in version 6.2.0 and later), this method can be leveraged inside a plugin's [`package`](#package) method in order to easily and consistently define CloudFormation JSON representing Lambdas created by the plugin.

 Leveraging this helper method gives the plugin function support for [arc's per-function runtime configuration via the `config.arc` file](https://arc.codes/docs/en/reference/config.arc/aws) transparently.